jagpreetsingh83/reading/technologies/JavaScript/README.md

 In JavaScript, class inheritance is implemented on top of prototypal inheritance, but that does not mean that it does the same thing.

 There is no clear distinction.
+We should actually realy on composition over inheritence since while inheriting we have no control over selective inherit.
+We get everything.
+Even the stuff we don't need.